Quilted/Drush-Git/README.md

 * Test zenophile for creating Zen subtheme as in https://github.com/amitaibu/zen_ninesixty/tree/7.x-1.x-dev
 * Add a directory for patches
 * Auto-patch standard patches (see Basecamp Writeboard)
-* Add block_class as an auto install and configure
-* Add menu_attributes as an auto install and configure
-* Add masquerade as an auto install and configure
 * Update WYSIWYG initial configuration to include Paste form Word button
 * Create initial general feature (e.g. includes all permissions and default strongarm variables)
 * Pull out PHP primary menu snippet: https://github.com/Quilted/beyondcoal/commit/b2fb51abf45a63aac467a896dfacb6c33532d7a7#commitcomment-623174